luispedro/pythonvision_org/about.md

 ---
 title: About Pythonvision.org
 author: Luis Pedro Coelho <lpc@cmu.edu>
-permalink: about.html
+permalink: about/
 categories: pythonvision
 ---

 # About Pythonvision.org

-[Pythonvision.org](http://pythonvision.org) started out as a [tutorial](tutorial.html), then it grew as I realised that there were several researchers using Python for computer vision, but the efforts were scattered across projects, forums, mailing-lists.
+[Pythonvision.org](http://pythonvision.org) started out as a [tutorial](basic-tutorial), then it grew as I realised that there were several researchers using Python for computer vision, but the efforts were scattered across projects, forums, mailing-lists.